-The traditional role of the family in retirement security is receding in emerging markets.
+The traditional role of the family in retirement security is receding in most emerging markets.

-- For most retirees, alternative income sources will not be sufficient to make up for inadequate state pensions. - As today's emerging markets develop and modernize, the expectation that the extended family will assume responsibility for caring for retirees is fading. - Traditional family support networks, moreover, will soon come under intense new demographic pressure as populations age and family size declines. - In Brazil and South Korea, the average number of children that the typical elder can turn to for support will decline by 1.7 between 2010 and 2040.
+- As today's emerging markets develop and modernize, the expectation that the extended family will assume responsibility for supporting retirees is fading. - Traditional family support networks, moreover, will soon come under intense new demographic pressure as populations age and family size declines. - In Brazil and South Korea, the average number of children that the typical elder can turn to for support will decline by 1.7 between 2010 and 2040.
 In China it will decline by 2.3 and in Mexico by 2.4.